kalebpc/ubuntu-mac/README.md

-# Following instructions for USB formatting and Ubuntu install:
+# USB formatting and Ubuntu install:

 _____________________________________________________________________